inayatkh/tracking-python3/Readme.md

 I will update the repository regullarly as soon as new algo is added to it

-## Directory/ Folder Structure:
+## Directory Structure:

 .
 ├──  tracking-py3

 ├──  trackers

 |   └──

 ├── utils

 ├── videos